Blore

 Blore is a small village and parish in the Staffordshire Moorlands District of England.

-It is on an acclivity above Dovedale, three and a half miles north west of Ashbourne, including the hamlet of Swinscoe, one mile (1.6 km) to the south and a part of the parochial chapelry of Calton.
+It is on an acclivity above Dovedale, three and a half miles north west of Ashbourne, including the hamlet of Swinscoe, 1 mi to the south and a part of the parochial chapelry of Calton.

 The ecclesiastical parish is Blore Ray with Okeover and the civil parish is Blore-with-Swinscoe, both with slightly different boundaries.
 Blore parish, exclusive of the portion of Calton, contains about 2000 acre and 273 souls.
 Swinscoe contains about 1000 acre.